 (Neck-deep in the real world, I’d been ignoring this blog for some time.
 Now, to get back into the swing of things, let’s try today’s [yesterday’s now] Daily Prompt: Impression.)

-I did not visit Chennai until I was already an adult—we in the Kongu region are secretly Coimbatore supremacists—and when I finally did, the first impression was a sight to behold.
+I did not visit Chennai until I was already an adult and when I finally did, the first impression was a sight to behold.
 I’m not kidding.

 Finally the blockade that held up the traffic seemed to have been cleared and the sea of vehicles started to move slowly.
-Watching it from the above, it was like a giant wave advancing towards the coast picking up speed.
-It was hard not to fall for Chennai right then.
+Watching it from above, it was like a giant wave advancing towards coast picking up speed.
+I fell in love with Chennai right away.